Umuzi-org/tech-department/content/projects/java-specific/introduction-to-spring-boot/part-3/_index.md

 title: Introduction to Spring Boot - part 3
 ready: true
 prerequisites:
-  hard: ["projects/java-specific/introduction-to-spring-boot/part-2",
+  hard:
-         "topics/java-specific/introduction-to-spring-boot/part-3"]
+    [
+      "projects/java-specific/introduction-to-spring-boot/part-1",
+      "projects/java-specific/introduction-to-spring-boot/part-2",
+      "topics/java-specific/introduction-to-spring-boot/part-3",
+    ]
   soft: []
+submission_type: continue_repo
+from_repo: "projects/java-specific/introduction-to-spring-boot/part-1"
+available_options: ["java"]
 ---

 We are going to focus on creating a REST api that will serve as a end point to our sping boot java application.

 ## Service

-Continuing with {{% contentlink "projects/java-specific/introduction-to-spring-boot/part-1" %}} for the **User** we are going to expose a **REST endpoint** to the application and we will use test to see if the application does what we want it to.
+Continuing with {{% contentlink path="projects/java-specific/introduction-to-spring-boot/part-1" %}} for the **User** we are going to expose a **REST endpoint** to the application and we will use test to see if the application does what we want it to.

 **Step 1**